gdm85/go-rencode/README.md

 ## License

-go-rencode is licensed under GNU GPL v2, see [COPYING] (./COPYING) for license information.
+go-rencode is licensed under GNU GPL v2, see [COPYING](./COPYING) for license information.